Understanding Form DD-214

 Another source for locating your DD-214 is the National Personnel Records Center (NPRC) of the National Archives.
 The best way to submit a request is online through their eVetRecs application.
 If an electronic copy of your DD-214 exists, you will receive access to download it directly, provided you included your email address in your request.
 Otherwise, you will receive a copy through the mail.
 You can check on the status of your request by following up through their portal.

-You also have the option to request a copy of your medical records if you need other documents besides the DD-214.
+(You can also request a copy of your medical records if you need other documents besides the DD-214.)

 Check the NPRC website for any news or announcements about their current processing procedures.
-As of March 2021, the NPRC is only servicing emergency requests due to limited staff availability imposed by COVID-19 restrictions.
-Emergency requests must be related to medical treatment, burial, or services for homeless veterans.
 Complete and sign a Standard Form 180 and fax it to (314) 801-0764 if you have an emergency request.

 Information Included on Form DD-214